-Some of Proof Animation's many important features include the ability to show statistics using bar graphs and plots, create presentations, built-in CAD drawing tools, smooth motion, and a unique multiwindowing display.
+Wolverine Software's Proof Animation has set the standard for maximum power and performance.
+Some of Proof Animation's many unique features include the ability to show statistics using bar graphs and plots, create presentations, built-in CAD import/export, drawing tools, smooth motion, and a unique multi-windowing display.

 Proof Animation is not tied to a specific application.
-There are features that make it an ideal choice for the animation of systems like computer networks, health care, transportation, manufacturing, and more while maintaining ease of use.
+There are features that make it an ideal choice for the animation of systems like computer networks, health care, transportation, reengineering, manufacturing, and more while maintaining ease of use.

-An animation benefits the user in every phase of the study: verification, validation, presentation of results, and the overall system design process.
-Proof Animation's unmatched feature set and general purpose architecture makes it the perfect tool for each of these phases.
-Wolverine Software has once again brought animation software to new heights while keeping the case of use and affordability down to earth.
+An animation benefits a user in every phase of the study: verification, validation, presentation of results, and the overall system design process.
+Proof Animation's unmatched features make it the perfect tool for each of these phases regardless of the application.